 - It is conducted in the UPSC office in Delhi.

 - It takes place in different time slots spread across different days.

 It is always advisable to aim for the IAS interview from the beginning of the preparation.
-It helps in confidence-building of the aspirants.
+It helps in the confidence-building of the aspirants.

 If you want to know what not to do in the IAS Interview, you can check the linked article.

 UPSC 2021 Preparation

 The civil services examination 2021 is comprehensive and one of the toughest examinations in the country.
 It includes a variety of subjects to test the candidates’ ability and acumen to be a part of the Indian administration.
 Hence, each aspirant should devise a perfect blend of strategies to crack the examination in the first attempt.